Call for Abstracts - is now closed

-Closing date of Abstract Submission – Friday 30 March 2018
+Closing date of Abstract Submission – Monday 9 April 2018 midnight

 The CLESOL 2018 conference is a platform for connecting conversation and actions about teaching & learning languages, equity, and diversity as they impact at family, community, professional and policy levels.

 If you have any queries please email: firstname.lastname@example.org

 We invite abstracts reflecting the themes of the conference.
 As part of the submission process, you will be asked, which category (theme), from the below list, your abstract best fits within.
 These are overarching themes, but we welcome presentations, workshops and posters related to (but not restricted to):

 • Community languages